Security-Onion-Solutions/securityonion-docs/rules.rst

 Configuration
 -------------

-You can modify your rule configuration by going to :ref:`administration`, then Configuration, then ``idstools``.
+You can modify your rule configuration by going to :ref:`administration` --> Configuration --> idstools.

 Rulesets
 --------